greta-dev/greta/tests/testthat/_snaps/greta_python_deps.md

       ! greta Does not yet support TFP > 0.23.0
       i See <https://github.com/greta-dev/greta/issues/675> for more information
       x The provided version was 0.24.0
-      i The closest value is: 0.23.0
-      i Valid versions of TF, TFP, and Python are in `greta_deps_tf_tfp` i Inspect with:
+      i The nearest valid version that is supported by greta is: 0.23.0 i Valid versions of TF, TFP, and Python are in `greta_deps_tf_tfp` i Inspect with:
       `View(greta_deps_tf_tfp)`